openresty/lua-resty-lrucache/README.markdown

 set
 ---
-`syntax: cache:set(key, value, ttl, flags?)`
+`syntax: cache:set(key, value, ttl?, flags?)`

 Sets a key with a value and an expiration time.

+When the cache is full, the cache will automatically evict the least recently used item.

-The `ttl` argument specifies the expiration time.
+The optional `ttl` argument specifies the expiration time.
 The time value is in seconds, but you can also specify the fraction number part (e.g. `0.25`).
 A nil `ttl` argument means the value would never expire (which is the default).

-When the cache is full, the cache will automatically evict the least recently used item.

 The optional `flags` argument specifies a user flags value associated with the item to be stored.
 It can be retrieved later with the item.
 The user flags are